deepomicslab/SpecHLA/bin/note.md

+## Note
-# To install Novoalign, you need a license, so please go to the http://www.novocraft.com/products/novoalign/ ask for permission.
+ To install Novoalign, you need a license, so please go to the http://www.novocraft.com/products/novoalign/ ask for permission.
 And remember link the License file of Novoalign to the bin/ folder.